 Like many stocks that get lumped into the same group, Datadog and Dynatrace are similar, but different.
 In their specialized monitoring market they’re each stronger in different areas.
-Datadog has a market cap that’s twice that of Dynatrace and is growing much faster.
+Datadog has a market cap that’s triple that of Dynatrace and is growing much faster.
 But its revenue base is slightly smaller and is not as profitable.

-Still, both stocks represent ways to play future demand for automating and monitoring cloud-based computing environments.
+Regardless of entry point, both stocks represent ways to play future demand for automating and monitoring cloud-based computing environments.